siduction/sidu-manual/data/en/0206-cd-dl-burning_en.md

 ### siduction ISO download

 **Please use the closest mirror.
-Mirror servers listed below the link with details for the entry in /etc/apt/sources.list.d/siduction.list will be updated in a timely manner.**
+Mirror servers listed below, with details for the entry in /etc/apt/sources.list.d/siduction.list, will be updated in a timely manner.**

 **Europe**